BumblePlumz/ApiCovoiturage/README.md

 ## API Documentation

-For detailed documentation on the API endpoints and how to use them, refer to the [API Documentation](./docs/api.md) file.
+For detailed documentation on the API endpoints and how to use them, refer to the swagger-ui documentation.

-## Contributing

-If you would like to contribute to this project, please follow the guidelines outlined in the [CONTRIBUTING.md](./CONTRIBUTING.md) file.
+The link is your "server/api/doc" for symfony localhost => [API Documentation](localhost:8000/api/doc).

 ## License

-This project is licensed under the [MIT License](./LICENSE).
+Made by : BumblePlumz

+This project is licensed under the [Open Source License](link-to-license).
+You are free to use, modify, and distribute this software for both personal and commercial purposes.
+Please refer to the license file for more details.